fictorial/jefe/README.markdown

 Requests include:

-* specifying third-party code with an associated name ("AddCode")
+* specifying untrusted scripts with an associated name ("AddScript")
-* executing the code with an optional sandbox environment ("ExecCode")
+* executing the scripts with an optional sandbox environment ("RunScript")
-* removing the third-party code associated with a name ("RemoveCode")
+* removing the untrusted scripts associated with a name ("RemoveScript")

-#### AddCode Request
+#### AddScript Request

-The application sends the third-party code to the child processes via Jefe.
+The application sends the untrusted scripts to the child processes via Jefe.
-When the child receives the AddCode request, it creates a `Script` with the given code.
+When the child receives the AddScript request, it creates a `Script` with the given scripts.
 The child associates the `Script` with the given script name.
 Reusing an existing name overwrites any current `Script` associated with the given name.

 Jefe sends:

-    { "cmd":"AddCode"
+    { "cmd":"AddScript"
     , "name":"$someName"
-    , "code":"$sourceCode"
+    , "script":"$sourceCode"
     } <CRLF>

-The child responds with:

-    { "ok":true } <CRLF>

-#### RemoveCode Request
+#### RemoveScript Request

-The application no longer needs the given code.
-The child processes remove the code by name.
+The application no longer needs the given scripts.
+The child processes remove the scripts by name.

 Jefe sends:

-    { "cmd":"RemoveCode"
+    { "cmd":"RemoveScript"
     , "name":"$someName"
     } <CRLF>

-The child responds with:

-    { "ok":true } <CRLF>

-When the child fails to find a script associated with the given name, it responds with:

-    { "ok":false
-    , "reason":"no such script"
-    } <CRLF>

-#### ExecCode Request
+#### RunScript Request

-When the child receives the ExecCode request, it finds the `Script` by name, and runs the script with the given sandbox object, and finally returns the sandbox object as potentially modified by the code during the run.
+When the child receives the RunScript request, it finds the `Script` by name, and runs the script with the given sandbox object, and finally returns the sandbox object as potentially modified by the scripts during the run.

 Jefe sends:

-    { "cmd":"ExecCode"
+    { "cmd":"RunScript"
     , "name":"$someName"
     , "inputSandbox":{...}
     } <CRLF>

-When the child fails to find a script associated with the given name, it responds with:
+When the scripts finishes running successfully, the (potentially updated) sandbox object is returned to Jefe:

-    { "ok":false
+    { "ok":true
-    , "reason":"no such script"
+    , "response":{...}
     } <CRLF>

-When the code finishes running, the (potentially updated) sandbox object is returned to Jefe:
+When the scripts throws, the child responds with:

     { "ok":true
-    , "outputSandbox":{...}
+    , "response":{"exception":{...}}
     } <CRLF>

+Note: `ok:true` denotes that the child was able to run the scripts, not that the scripts ran without (its own definition of) error.

-#### Malformed Requests
+#### Sanity Checks

-If Jefe somehow creates a malformed request (bug), the child returns:
+If Jefe somehow creates a malformed request (bug), the child prints to stderr and quits.

     { "ok":false
     , "reason":"malformed request"
+    } <CRLF>

+Each child has a maximum input size for a sanity check.
+This is by default 5MiB.
+Set the environment variable `JEFE_MAX_INPUT_SIZE` to alter this, or clone and update the scripts.
+If a child receives too much data, it prints to stderr and quits.

+    { "ok":false
+    , "reason":"input too large
     } <CRLF>

 ## Copyright